ellemac123/imaginarium/README.md

 I own six very different decks and I want to mix them up, but would like to know which original decks they came in, in case I ever want to reorganise.
 So here is this project.
 It is a work in progress, as I have very little time to contribute to this project, but hopefully one day I will be able to mix my cards up and have one MASSIVE deck!
+Basically I just want to play around with Django templating and front-end.

 ## Running the Code